photo/openphoto-python/README.markdown

 <a name="credentials"></a>
 #### Getting your credentials

-You can get your credentals by clicking on the arrow next to your email address once you're logged into your site and then clicking on settings.
-If you don't have any credentials then you can create one for yourself using the "Create a new app" button.
+To get your credentials:
+ * Log into your Trovebox site
+ * Click the arrow on the top-right and select 'Settings'.
+ * Click the 'Create a new app' button.
+ * Click the 'View' link beside the newly created app.